NCAR/xdev-projects/projects/construction/projspec_synda-cmip-ap-project.md

 - Knowledge of esg-intake catalogs
 - Knowledge of synda data transfer tool
 - Knowledge of event based communication
-- Knowledge SQLLite RDB used by synda
+- Knowledge of SQLLite RDB used by synda

 ## Deliverables